Who can I talk to about immunisation?

 Can children get infectious diseases if they’re fully immunised?

-A fully immunised child might get an infectious disease if:
+Sometimes a fully immunised child might get an infectious disease.
+This can happen for several reasons:

-- The infection comes from a virus or bacteria that doesn’t have a vaccine – for example, scarlet fever.
+- Some infections come from viruses or bacteria that don’t have vaccines – for example, scarlet fever.

-- The NIP immunisation doesn’t protect against all strains of the virus or bacteria – for example, meningococcal strain B is currently in a different vaccine from meningococcal strain A, C, W and Y.
+- The immunisation doesn’t protect against all strains of the virus or bacteria.
+For example, meningococcal strain B is currently in a different vaccine from meningococcal strain A, C, W and Y.

 - The child gets the infection before the immunisation starts to work.

-- Immunisation hasn’t worked well – for example, immunisation for chickenpox works only around 90% of the time.
+- An immunisation hasn’t worked well – for example, immunisation for chickenpox works only around 90% of the time.
 But children who get the disease after being immunised tend to get milder symptoms.

 Can children be immunised if they’re unwell?